polycotassociates/valeopartners/web/modules/custom/vp_blocks/README.md

-Code for various computed fields
+Code containing custom blocks for the Valeo Partners site.